How do we judge DUELS?

 Any other questions?
 Leave them in the comments below!

-I was acting out a do something card, what now?
+I was doing a dupe, what now?

 If the group decides you did the card successfully, put it face up in front of you.
 Claim your reward!